GLOBAL MARKETS-Dollar cleans up as UK election shock stuns sterling

 The outcome of the snap poll, called by Prime Minister Theresa May to try to bolster her parliamentary majority, was a blow to investors who had already weathered major risk events in the United States and Europe the previous day.

-But the reaction as it unfolded suggested a more limited impact than after last year's Brexit vote, which triggered a prolonged decline in the pound and unsettled other assets.
+But the wider reaction suggested a more limited impact than after last year's Brexit vote, which triggered a prolonged decline in the pound and unsettled other assets.

-After a sharp initial fall, the pound steadied early in European trading and then began to claw back ground.
-Safe-haven gold and U.S. Treasuries drifted lower and futures markets pointed to Wall Street opening modestly higher.

 "The uncertainty is bad news for sterling," said Bank of America, Merrill Lynch European equity & cross-asset strategist James Barty.
 "I think for the global market it doesn't matter.
 Unlike Brexit, which at the time had a spillover into other markets, this is a very UK-specific thing."

-Bets that another drop in sterling would flatter international firms' profits pushed London's FTSE as much as 1 percent higher but it was up a more limited 0.4 percent by mid-session.
+Bets that another drop in sterling would flatter international firms' profits pushed London's FTSE up around 0.6 percent, while the Frankfurt, Paris and Milan bourses made almost as much.

-Bourses in Frankfurt, Paris and Milan had also slipped back to leave MSCI's closely-followed 46-country 'All World' index down 0.1 percent and set for its first weekly fall since mid-April.

-May's Conservatives failed to win an outright majority in parliament.
-It meant she turned to Northern Ireland's small Democratic Unionist Party to retain power, amid serious questions about her own future.
+With the majority of seats counted, May's Conservatives had no way to win an outright majority in parliament.

-That raised fears the political turmoil could delay and confound talks on leaving the European Union, which are due to start in less than two weeks.
+That raised fears the political turmoil could delay and confound talks on leaving the European Union, which are due to start in less than two weeks, and the pound shed over 2 percent against the dollar.

-The pound shed more than 2 percent against the dollar, dropping as low as $1.2636 and 88.6 pence per euro -- two- and six-month troughs -- before recovering all the way to $1.2741 and 87.70.
-Yields on 10-year gilts also ticked higher after falling to 1 percent.
+It dropped as low as $1.2636 and 88.6 pence per euro -- two- and six-month troughs -- in early London trading, before clawing back some ground.
+Yields on 10-year gilts fell 3 basis points to 1.00 percent.

+The damage was limited elsewhere, with E-mini futures for the S&P 500 edging up 0.1 percent.

+Japan's Nikkei added 0.5 percent and MSCI's broadest index of Asia-Pacific shares outside Japan was closing all but flat.

 "Today's result will in part be seen as a vote against a definitive break from the EU, and the market may soon begin to reassess the probability of a so-called 'hard Brexit'."